cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 **Single Replica- Stop Simulating Failure and read from table**,
-We can at least verify that the data was properly written to disk and that it is retreivable after we stop killing the CockroachDB instance.
+We can at least verify that the data was properly written to disk and that it is retrievable after we stop killing the CockroachDB instance.
 We read from the `cockroach-public` service when the pod comes back up.
 ```
 # Terminal 1
 Control-C, stop killing the cockroachdb pod.